edgecliff318/courtscraper/README.md

 Note: Ensure that you have sufficient test coverage on your code before you commit any code.

+## Setting up the application locally

+- Install chromium
+`brew install chromium`
+- Update Chrome to the latest version
+- Install Selenium
+`pip install selenium`
+- Install poppler for PDF transformation
+`brew install poppler`

 # **License**

-© All rights reserved, [Humanitics AI SAS](https://neoinvest.ai/), Grégory Amzel, [gregory.amzel@humanitics.ai](mailto:gregory.amzel@humanitics.ai)
+© All rights reserved, [Fubloo](https://fubloo.com/), Ayoub Ennassiri, [ayoub.ennassiri@neoinvest.ai](mailto:ayoub.ennassiri@neoinvest.ai)

 No part of this project may be used, published or shared under any circumstances unless expressly requested by the rights holder of this document.

-By contributing, you agree that your contributions will be fully accredited to [Humanitics AI SAS](https://humanitics.ai/).
+By contributing, you agree that your contributions will be fully accredited to [Fubloo](https://fubloo.com/).
 (Refer to the upper copyright statement)